The New Playbook for Hiring Construction Estimators in a Candidate-Short Market

 90-Day Implementation Roadmap

-Days 1–30: Audit your hiring process.
-Eliminate unnecessary degree requirements, design skills-based assessments, and train interviewers on consistent evaluation rubrics.
-Establish benchmarks for time-to-hire and candidate satisfaction.
+Days 1 to 30: Audit the current hiring process.
+Remove unnecessary degree requirements where practical, design skills-based assessments, and train interviewers to evaluate candidates using consistent standards.
+Establish baseline metrics for time-to-hire, candidate satisfaction, and offer acceptance.

 Budget Allocation and ROI Measurement